afzaldepllc/digi-era-pro/Z- Docuuments-folder/multi-tier-security-implementation/MULTI-TIER-SECURITY-IMPLEMENTATION-GUIDE-VERSION-6-FINAL.md

 │ 2.
 Next.js Middleware (runs on every request)           │
 │    ├─ Check user security tier from JWT                 │
 │    ├─ Validate network location (IP-based)              │
-│    ├─ Admin: Allow if VPN/Office + 2FA verified         │
-│    ├─ Employee: Allow ONLY if VPN/Office                │
+│    ├─ Admin: Allow globally on 2FA verified on every login│ │    ├─ Employee: Allow ONLY if VPN/Office                │
 │    └─ Client: Allow from anywhere (portal routes only)  │ ├─────────────────────────────────────────────────────────┤